abiswas20/crash_dummies/README.md

 Team - Crash Dummies - Reggie DePiero, Apratim Biswas, and Christopher Villafuerte

-## Problem Statment:
+## Goal:
+In 2018 alone, there were 228,047 car accidents in New York City [[1]]("https://www.autoinsurancecenter.com/traffic-accidents-in-new-york-city.html").
+The goal of the project is to identify high risk factors within NYC traffic.
+The final deliverable is a report that:
+1. Studies the contributing factors and pre-condition.
+2. Examines vehicular collisions data as a time series and build a model to predict number of crashes, and
+3. Create a map of risks, both: spatial and temporal.

-Identify high risk factors within NYC traffic.
-Create a map of risks: Geographic / Time This map of risk is to be used by first responders to navigate the city during motor Vehicle crashes, natural disaster, and emergencies.
-This map of risk is to also be used by city planers to improve traffic performance.
+The motivating factors for creating such a map are:
+1. first responders can use it to navigate the city during motor Vehicle crashes, natural disaster, and emergencies; and,
+2. it be used by city planers to improve traffic performance and make the roads safer.

+In our time-series model, we focused on Lincoln tunnel and its surrounding areas.
+This is because the tunnel serves as one of the major arteries that feeds traffic from New jersey.

 ## Data
 We accuirred data from NYC cityofnewyork.us